Who We Are...

 Pet of the Week

-My name is Garbo!
+My name is Errol!
 I am looking for my new furrever home.
-I am a five month old, spayed female with all vaccines done.
+I am a five month old, spayed male with all vaccines done.
 I am very sweet and affectionate.
 I am a domestic long-hair, black with silver undercoat and light green eyes.

 Coronado CARES Open Meetings